Digital Library Perspectives

 Licensed to Smith College and distributed CC-BY under the Smith College Faculty Open Access Policy.

 Trujillo, Shaun; Bergin, Meghan; Jessup, Margaret; Radding, Johanna; and McGowan, Sarah Walden, "Archivematica Outside the Box: Piloting a Common Approach to Digital Preservation at the Five College Libraries" (2017).
-Library Staff Publications.
-1.
+Article, Smith College, Northampton, MA.